[LUM#17] Jurigeek: A Career

 Managing Shareholder Relations

-“There are currently 3.5 million privately held companies in France.
+“There are currently 3.5 million unlisted companies in France.
 Most of them manage their equity securities on paper,” the researcher continues.
 Equity securities are financial instruments that allow investors to provide funds to a company in exchange for a return.
-“These paper documents circulate from buyers to sellers or between law firms, carrying a significant risk of loss,” explains the researcher.
-“Digitization provides a basic level of security, but the real difference comes with blockchain, as it makes share ownership legally enforceable.” " By offering greater visibility into the movement of financial securities, MonJuridique.infogreffe also becomes a true tool for managing shareholdings, one that has already attracted more than 18,000 companies since its launch in July 2021. "
+“These paper documents are passed from buyers to sellers or between law firms, carrying a significant risk of loss,” explains the researcher.
+“Digitization provides a basic level of security, but the real difference comes with blockchain, because it makes ownership of shares legally enforceable. ” By providing greater visibility into the movement of financial securities, MonJuridique.infogreffe has also become a powerful tool for managing shareholdings, one that has already attracted more than 18,000 companies since its launch in July 2021.

 It was in 2016 that the “blockchain bug” bit the young researcher specializing in legal theory.
-He entered and navigated this “ fascinating ” world of tech geeks armed with his legal expertise.
-“Blockchain is a regulatory system in its own right; it’s a kind of autonomous legal system designed to be an alternative to the traditional legal system.” ” Driven by this passion, he met with computer scientists and engineers with whom he launched a startup.
-The engineers worked on blockchain technology, while the lawyer sought to “develop new regulatory frameworks capable of meeting regulatory security requirements,” receiving support for this endeavor from both his laboratory and the Faculty of Law and Political Science. “ I could not have created this professional hybridity if CERCOP* and my university had not given me the freedom to venture into this complex forest to bring back a few gems.”
+He entered and navigated this “fascinating” world of geeks armed with his legal expertise.
+“Blockchain is a normative system in its own right; it’s a kind of autonomous legal system that aims to be an alternative to the traditional legal system. ” Driven by this passion, he met with computer scientists and engineers with whom he launched a startup.
+The engineers worked on blockchain technology, while the lawyer sought to “devise new normative frameworks capable of meeting regulatory security needs ”—an effort supported by both his research lab and the School of Law and Political Science. “ I couldn’t have created this professional hybridity if CERCOP* and my university hadn’t given me the freedom to venture into this complex forest and bring back a few gems.”

 Montpellier-Stanford

 These gems are now benefiting the Faculty of Law and Political Science, as Simon Mareschal de Charentenay launched a specialized university degree program there in 2021 focused on LegalTech and certified by Stanford’s Codex—one of the best, if not the best, research centers dedicated to LegalTech in the world.
-“I call it the Netflix degree: entirely online, open to all nationalities, offering an immersion in Google’s legal departments, and featuring American professors who film themselves strolling through Silicon Valley… It’s very fresh! ” An “
+“I call it the Netflix degree: entirely online, open to students of all nationalities, offering an immersion experience in Google’s legal departments, and featuring American professors who film themselves strolling through Silicon Valley… It’s very fresh! ” It’s a

-” way for this pioneer to blaze his own trail while demonstrating that a law degree can open up “hybrid careers where the university isn’t just a distributor of knowledge but a driver of innovation.”
-Enough to spark a whole chain of vocations…
+ly innovative way for this trailblazer to blaze his own trail while demonstrating that a law degree can open the door to “hybrid careers where the university isn’t just a distributor of knowledge but a driver of innovation.”
+It’s enough to inspire a whole chain of new careers.

 *CERCOP (UM)